top of page

 Householder Planning Application for new garage conversion and porch in Shifnal approved by Shropshire County Council.

 Following an initial planning appraisal with the client En-Plan: Planing & Architecture formulated and submitted a Householder Planning Application for the conversion of the existing garage and the creation of a new enclosed porch area underneath the existing roof overhang.
-The application has been approved and as of Novmeber 2020 we are awaiting Building Regulations Approval for the technical detail for the project.
+The application has been approved and as of Novmeber 2020 we are awaiting Building Regulations Approval for the technical building guidance for the project.

 As the property is located within Kemberton the proposal must accord with ghe provisions of the Kemberrton Parish Plan.
 This plan expresses the views of the people who live and work in Kemberton.
 It sets out how the residents want the community to develop over the coming years and what they want to conserve and protect.
 This plan sets out a framework for the future and the ways in which The Parish can try to shape and influence that future.